nickhedley/gridtwin-za/HANDOVER.md

+## GAS VERSUS COAL RE-RUN WITH CAPACITY PAYMENTS (18 Aug 2026)

+Run as an end-to-end test that the capacity payment, the build-LP wiring and the storage tiers all work together.
+Two findings, and the first was not expected.

+### THE CONCLUSION HAD ALREADY CHANGED, BEFORE ANY CAPACITY PAYMENT

+Same comparison as 17 Aug - identical renewables, storage and demand, the only difference being whether the last coal tranche is RETAINED and flexibilised or RETIRED and replaced with 9 GW of CCGT:

+    scenario              cost   CO2 Mt    RE%   CCGT TWh   coal TWh   LOLE coal, no payment      1339     40.6   78.5       0         36.8      0
+    gas,  no payment      1305     24.9   84.4       0.51      23.3      2

+GAS IS NOW CHEAPER AND CLEANER: R34/MWh less, 15.7 Mt less CO2, 5.9 points more renewables.
+On 17 Aug coal won.
+The reversal is NOT the capacity payment - it is zero in both rows.
+It comes from the work done since: per-technology storage tiers, the export lever, and the corrected utility PV capacity.

+WHAT COAL STILL WINS ON IS RELIABILITY: LOLE 0 against 2 hours.
+So the trade is now R34/MWh and 15.7 Mt against two hours of shedding a year - a genuinely different question from the one settled on 17 Aug, and one where reasonable people would differ.
+The old conclusion should not be quoted without this correction.

+### THE CAPACITY PAYMENT ACTS WHERE IT SHOULD, AND ONLY THERE

+Dispatch cost is IDENTICAL at every payment level, which is correct: a capacity payment is a transfer from consumers to generators, not a resource cost.
+What it changes is the revenue split - gas collects R5.48bn at R300/kW/yr against coal's R3.05bn, because 9 GW of CCGT de-rates at 90% while storage de-rates far lower.

+And it changes what the BUILD LP would choose:

+    payment        wind      pv   rooftop    batt    ccgt
+    none           1752     959      1359    1079    1731
+    R300/kW/yr     1752     959      1359    1004    1461
+    R600/kW/yr     1752     959      1359     929    1191

+CCGT falls 31%, battery 14%, wind and solar UNCHANGED - energy-limited plant earns nothing, as in every real scheme.
+At R600/kW/yr CCGT undercuts wind for the first time, which is exactly the outcome a capacity mechanism is designed to produce and exactly the risk it carries.

+VERDICT ON THE EXPERIMENT: everything works.
+The payment is inert where it should be inert (dispatch), live where it should be live (build), and blind to wind and solar as designed.

 ## CAPACITY PAYMENTS AND ANCILLARY SERVICES - BUILT (18 Aug 2026)

 Three new controls, all defaulting to ZERO so nothing changes until deliberately